 As with most means of transport such as the train and airplane, the best way to find a cheap bus ticket is still to book your bus ticket in advance.
 Thanks to the analysis of several million long distance bus tickets, we advise you to book 3 weeks in advance in order to get the best prices for your tickets.

 Our second trick is to use our search engine.
 Indeed our algorithm makes it possible to combine several companies on long distance routes.
-This allows you to pay on average 30% less while saving time during your correspondence.
+This allows you to pay on average 30% less while saving time during your connection.